 Since Selective Laser Sintering uses materials in a powdered form and the printing occurs inside a build chamber, the build chamber is always filled with the material.
 This proves to be a double-edged sword.

 Since the chamber has to be filled with powder, the material is heated every time an object is printed.
 This affects the material properties and after a specific number of times, the material loses its standard properties and it cannot be reused again.
 And positively, since the powder engulfs the object, it can be used to build several parts simultaneously in a single run.
 This helps in optimum use of the machine and material.

-SLS is most suited for a single piece or small quantity production of high-quality parts.
+Selective Laser Sintering is most suited for a single piece or small quantity production of high-quality parts.
 Therefore, Aerospace industry is the biggest beneficiary of this technology.